-Prefix Corporation announce a new Engine Control Unit flash now available for the 2008 – 2010 Gen IV Viper – PN ARR-031215AC.
-The new flash will be available for customers who currently have a Gen IV Mopar Viper race control module (PN P5155255AA and P5155255AB) and will be more robust to allow owners to run most typical racing modifications without limp-outs or MIL’s.
+Prefix Corporation announce a new Engine Control Unit now available for the 2008 – 2010 Gen IV Viper – PN PRE-031215AN.
+The new PCM is available and will be more robust to allow owners to run most typical racing modifications without limp-outs or MIL’s.
 This flash is intended for off-road use only and will have the following changes/improvements compared to the previous Mopar off-road controller:

 - Improved throttle response and feel and a more aggressive pedal map

 - Misfire monitor disabled which will allow use of other engine and driveline changes without false misfire detection

 - Airflow rationality monitor disabled which will allow changes to air cleaners, ducts and filters, hood scoop and other inlet side modifications without limp-out

 - Temperature rationality disabled to prevent MIL’s due to changes to the cooling system, oil cooler or oiling system

 - Leak detection system disabled to allow use of fuel cells without LDP MIL’s

 - Rev limit increased to 6600 rpm for track use